The 72-Hour ARC Window: Why Most Reviews Happen (or Don't) Immediately

 How to structure your first 72 hours

-Most authors send their ARC and then wait passively.
+Most authors upload their ARC and then wait passively.
 The authors who get strong review rates do something different: they treat the delivery moment as the beginning of a short, intentional communication sequence.
+This does not mean bombarding readers with emails.
+It means showing up at the right moments with the right tone - helpful, warm, and excited about your own book.

 The 72-hour sequence